 What types of employees are covered by the workers compensation benefits?

-These are the beneficiaries of the workers’ compensation benefit plans.
+These are the beneficiaries of the workers’ energy employees occupational illness compensation act.

 - Business owners